 2020 will forever be remembered as the year in which lockdowns, social distancing and self-isolation became part of our daily vocabulary.
 Now that the novelty of working in your pyjama’s is starting to wear off and you’ve seen every meme pass by at least twice, you might find yourself starting to feel slightly less enamoured with your new place of work.
 Because chances are your home office comprises a chair at the dining table, or perhaps a small desk jammed into a corner of the living room.
+Our best tips for surviving the home office.

 'From the cat meandering into your Zoom meeting to the depressing stain on the wall you are facing, it’s not as easy to be productive as you might have expected.'